lilianjma/cse15l-lab-reports/lab-report-3-week-6.md

 ### Steps for this section
 1. To use `scp` to copy this directory to the remote server, `cd` into the repository that you want to copy and then use this command (this will also give a name of the directory we want it to copy into on the remote server):
 `$ scp -r . cs15lsp22@ieng6.ucsd.edu:~/markdown-parse`

-I called my repository something different to match the repository that I copied.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(I called my repository something different to match the repository that I copied.)

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;What each command means:
 * The `-r` option tells scp to work recursively.
 * The `.` is the source, and is the current directory.
 * The `~/markdown-parse` tells scp to create the markdown-parse directory on the remote server (if it doesn’t exist), and then copy the contents of this directory recursively there.
 If we do this, then we can log into the server with ssh and see all of our files there in a directory called markdown-parse using `scp -r . ieng6:markdown-parse`

 *Note that when we do this it copies not just the files we see with ls, but all of the files in .git as well.
 This is fine for most uses you’ll run into.
 However, you can have more control over what gets copied.
 Try this command: `scp -r *.java *.md lib/cs15lsp22@ieng6.ucsd.edu:markdown-parse`.
-It will copy only the .java and .md and the lib files :)*
+It will copy only the .java and .md and the lib files/folder*

 2. Then log into your remote using `scp` and `cd` into the copied repository.
 Compile and run your tests using `make test` if you created a Make file or `javac -cp .:lib/junit-4.13.2.jar:lib/hamcrest-core-1.3.jar MarkdownParseTest.java; java -cp .:lib/junit-4.13.2.jar:lib/hamcrest-core-1.3.jar org.junit.runner.JUnitCore MarkdownParseTest`